Aider-AI/aider/README.md

 cog.out(open("aider/website/_includes/get-started.md").read())
 ]]]-->

-You can get started quickly like this:
+You can get started quickly like this, with python 3.8-3.13:

 ```bash
 python -m pip install aider-install